DreamOfTheRedChamber/system-design-interviews/distributedCache.md

 ### Read/Write through
 #### Use case
 * Client does not need to manage two connections towards cache and repository, separately.
 Everything could be managed by the cache itself.
+* Used more often in local cache (e.g. Guava cache's loading cache)

 #### Potential issues
 ##### Low performance